MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

 [!INCLUDE [Note-Open-Files-VS-Code](./tip-open-files-vs-code.md)]

 1. Open the *server/openAI.ts* file and locate the `completeEmailSMSMessages()` function.
-The prompt has the following features:
+It has the following features:

-    - It establishes that email and SMS messages will be generated.
+    - `systemPrompt` is used to define that an AI assistant capable of generating email and SMS messages is required.
+The `systemPrompt` also includes:
-    - It defines the user prompt (the rules the user inputs) and a contact name.
-    - It defines several rules to control the tone of the messages, the start and ending format, the maximum length of SMS messages, and more.
+        - Rules for the assistant to follow to control the tone of the messages, the start and ending format, the maximum length of SMS messages, and more.
-    - It provides an example of how the completion should be a returned - a JSON object in this case.
+        - Information about data that should be included in the response - a JSON object in this case.
+    - `userPrompt` is used to define the rules and contact name that the end user would like to include as the email and SMS messages are generated.
+    - The function calls the `callOpenAI()` function you explored earlier to generate the email and SMS completions.

     ```typescript
-    async function completeEmailSMSMessages(userPrompt: string, company: string, contactName: string) {
+    async function completeEmailSMSMessages(prompt: string, company: string, contactName: string) {
-        console.log('Inputs:', userPrompt, company, contactName);
+        console.log('Inputs:', prompt, company, contactName);

-        const prompt =
+        const systemPrompt = `
-        `Create Email and SMS messages from the following data:
+        Assistant is a bot designed to help users create email and SMS messages from data and

-        User Prompt: ${userPrompt}
-        Contact Name: ${contactName}
+        return a JSON object with the message information in it.

         Rules:
         - Generate a subject line for the email message.
-        - Use the User Prompt to generate the messages.
+        - Use the User Rules to generate the messages.
-        - All messages should have a friendly tone.
+        - All messages should have a friendly tone and never use inappropriate language.
         - SMS messages should be in plain text format and no more than 160 characters.
         - Start the message with "Hi <Contact Name>,\n\n".
+Contact Name can be found in the user prompt.
         - Add carriage returns to the email message to make it easier to read.
         - End with a signature line that says "Sincerely,\nCustomer Service".
         - Return a JSON object with the emailSubject, emailBody, and SMS message values in it.

         Example JSON object: { "emailSubject": "", "emailBody": "", "sms": "" }
         `;

+        const userPrompt = `
+            User Rules: ${prompt}
+            Contact Name: ${contactName}
+        `;

+        let content: EmailSmsResponse = { status: false, email: '', sms: '', error: '' };
+        try {
-        const content =  await callOpenAI(prompt, 0.5);
+            const results = await callOpenAI(systemPrompt, userPrompt, 0.5);
+            if (results && results.startsWith('{') && results.endsWith('}')) {
+                content = { content, ...JSON.parse(results) };
+                content.status = true;
+            }
+            else {
+                content.error = results;
+            }
+        }
+        catch (e) {
+            console.log(e);
+        }

         return content;
     }
     ```